tijmenvangulik/Ergometerspace/connection.md

 Compatible with:
 * android (native support)
 * Desktop browser chrome with
-  - mac osx
+  - MacOS X
-  - android
+  - Android
-  - chrome OS
+  - Chrome OS
-  - linux
+  - Linux

 In the near future windows will be supported in chrome.
 I expect that other browsers will also add support.
 Limitations: